achillesp/laravel-filterable/readme.md

 }
 ```

-You can then filter the model either directly from a request or by giving an array.
+You can then filter the model either directly from a request or by giving an array of key-value pais.

 To filter based on a request, for example in a controller: